 About the Data: The study was conducted online in the period February 22-28, 2011 for IAB by Ipsos Mendelsohn.
 Respondents consisted of a national sample of 2,088 online adults 18+, with 1,025 from households with $100,000 or more annual incomes, and 1,063 from households under $100,000.

-Topics: Analytics & Automated, Brand Metrics, Email, Household Income, Media & Entertainment, Online, Paid Search, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Search Engine Optimization, Social Media, Technology
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Email, Household Income, Media & Entertainment, Online, Paid Search, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Search Engine Optimization, Social Media, Technology

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.